GAM-team/GAM/docs/Reports.md

 * `range <Date> <Date>` - Equivalent to `start <Date> end <Date>`
 * `thismonth` - The current calendar month up to the current time
 * `previousmonths <Integer>` - A number in the range 1 to 6 indicating calendar months previous to the current month

+Option `convertmbtogb` causes GAM to convert parameters expressed in megabytes (name ends with _in_mb) to gigabytes (name converted to _in_gb) with two decimal places.

 ### Example
 Jay provided this example.